ophelia-adams/Monodromy.jl/README.md

 - Close: paths close automatically by default.
 - Lift: animated by default, button is alternative to mouse.
 - Get Permutation: reports its best guess at the permutation for your current path.
 It will likely error if it is not a loop.
-- Red Buttons: not function right now, but will one day.
+- Red Buttons: not functioning right now, but will one day.

 # Quick guide